Luis Sáenz Peña: Presidency

-Luis Sáenz Peña, a prominent Catholic leader, was anointed as a transitional president, after an agreement between the Roquismo and Mitrismo that prevented the electoral participation of the brand new U.C.R.
+Luis Sáenz-Peña, a prominent Catholic leader, was anointed as a transitional president, after an agreement between Julio Argentino Roca's and Bartolome Mitre's factions that prevented the electoral participation of the brand new U.C.R.

-On 12 October 1892, Sáenz Peña was inaugurated president of the country.
+On 12 October 1892, Sáenz-Peña was inaugurated president of the country.
 He began his mandate convinced that his mission was to finish getting out of the Panic of 1890.
 He decided not to contract new debts, and personally renegotiated the existing ones in London: the financial situation forced the bankers to accept the conditions imposed by the Minister of Finance, Juan José Romero, who got some cuts in the capital and a somewhat longer term.
 By mid-1893, the crisis could be considered over.

 During his tenure, the Ministry of Public Works managed to expand the railway network, to the point that all provincial capitals — except La Rioja — were linked by rails.
 The cities of Buenos Aires, Rosario and Santa Fe finished their ports, and the capital opened the Avenida de Mayo, which for more than half a century would be the show window of the great city.

 In 1893, Congress approved the creation of the National Charity Lottery, today the National Lottery, which became active in 1894.

 In 1894, Law 1,894 was enacted, which yielded large portions of the Chaco National Territory to neighboring provinces, especially benefiting the Province of Santa Fe.

 Revolution and resignation

-In 1895, the political situation became more unstable every day, due to the evident incapacity of the president; Sáenz Peña changed his entire cabinet of ministers several times, unsuccessfully seeking to avoid journalistic criticism.
+In 1895, the political situation became more unstable every day, due to the evident incapacity of the president; Sáenz-Peña changed his entire cabinet of ministers several times, unsuccessfully seeking to avoid journalistic criticism.

 The situation spread to the interior provinces, where on several occasions the governments were overthrown, thus increasing instability.
-Sáenz Peña, increasingly disoriented, tried all possible alliances, and finally - before the imminence of a radical revolution - appointed Aristóbulo del Valle Minister of War and Navy.
+Sáenz-Peña, increasingly disoriented, tried all possible alliances, and finally - before the imminence of a radical revolution - appointed Aristóbulo del Valle Minister of War and Navy.
 This convinced him to disarm the National Guards, with the apparent aim of avoiding new revolutions, but a few days later the radical revolution broke out.

-Sáenz Peña no longer controlled his ministers, who ruled according to Roca and Pellegrini's instructions.
+Sáenz-Peña no longer controlled his ministers, who ruled according to Roca and Pellegrini's instructions.
 In mid-January 1895, all of them submitted their resignations en masse.
-Sáenz Peña submitted his resignation on 22 January, which was received with relief by public opinion.
+Sáenz-Peña submitted his resignation on 22 January, which was received with relief by the public opinion.
 The government passed into the hands of José Evaristo Uriburu, who completed the term ending in 1898.